 Most people don’t specifically choose their Bibles.
 They are gifted one when they become a believer.
-They use their grandmother’s old Bible.
-They don’t know what to look for, so they just pick one that is pretty.
-Some adults even still carry around their very first Bibles (often a student Bible) just because they want what is familiar to them.
+Or they use their grandmother’s old Bible.
+Others don’t know what to look for, so they just pick one that is pretty.
+Some adults even still carry around their very first Bibles just because they want what is familiar to them.

 But, did you know that you can pick the best Bible for you based on something concrete?
 Something that is measured by more than familiarity or fancy?
-Based on the quality and accuracy of the translation.
-And did you know there is a way to discover if the Bible you hold in your hands is a good and accurate translation?
+You can pick your Bible based on the quality and accuracy of the translation.
+Did you know there is a way to discover if your Bible is a good and accurate translation?

-To be honest with you, I didn’t know you could pick a translation of the Bible on anything more than previous preference or recommendations from other believers.
-I thought you had to be a Bible scholar or a seminary graduate to be able to pick the “best Bible translation.”
-I also thought you had to know the original Greek and Hebrew (the primary languages of the Bible) to begin to make an educated choice on Bibles.
+Honestly, I didn’t know I could pick a translation of the Bible on anything more than previous preference.
+Or recommendations from other believers.
+I thought I had to be a Bible scholar or a seminary graduate to be able to pick the “best Bible translation.”
+I thought I had to know the original Greek and Hebrew to begin to make an educated choice on Bibles.

-So, in my early days of walking with Jesus, I just read the Bible that I already had.
+So, in my early days of walking with Jesus, I just read the Bible I already had.
 It was a New International Version (Student Bible).
-But I quickly switched to a New American Standard Bible because it was the Bible my pastor used and taught from.
-Back then, I had a hard time listening to the pastor read a different version while I read along with him, using a Bible that had different sentence structure and different wording.
-(I still have a hard time listening to a different version than the one I am reading)
+I quickly switched to a New American Standard Bible because it was the Bible my pastor taught from.
+Back then, I had a hard time listening to the pastor read a different version while I read along with him, using a Bible with different sentence structure and different wording.
+Who am I kidding?
+I still have a hard time listening to a different version than the one I am reading.

-And then I went to college and discovered that there were a ton of different versions of the Bible.
-And quickly discovered that not all versions were created equal.
+Then I went to college and discovered there are a ton of different versions of the Bible.
+I quickly discovered not all versions were created equal.
 In fact, some were not even translations at all.
 Some of them could more accurately be termed “interpretations.”

 I chose to steer clear of these “interpretations” of Scripture in favor of more accurate translations.
 And I knew the list of the “accurate ones” that I could choose from.
 So I stuck close to my NASB.

-And still I didn’t know, that I (me, personally) could figure out which Bible translation was right for me, without any input from any “experts.”
-Simply through diligent word study, I could evaluate my Bible and figure out how accurate it is.
+Still I didn’t know, that I could figure out which Bible translation was right for me, without any input from any “experts.”
+Simply through diligent Biblical word study, I could evaluate my Bible and figure out how accurate it is.

 You may be wondering why it even matters what translation of the Bible one chooses.
 Isn’t it good just to be reading the Bible?
 Isn’t it profitable no matter how I get it in me?